Greensboro Groove: Name

+Greensboro Coliseum, North Carolina.
+Satellite view.

 Arena

-Home games are to be held at Greensboro Complex in Greensboro.
-The venue has a capacity of over 35,000.
+Home games are to be held at Novant Health Fieldhouse in Greensboro, which is also home to the Greensboro Swarm, the NBA G League affiliate of the Charlotte Hornets.
+The venue has a capacity of 2,118.
 The league will play a season of 40 games, 20 home and 20 away.

 Ownership

 The UpShot League is operated by Zawyer Sports & Entertainment, headquartered in Jacksonville, Florida.